The English major is divided into four concentrations: literature, writing, literature and writing, and linguistics.

-You can attend writers’ readings in venues off campus such as Minnesota’s literary center, The Loft, or hear from special speakers at venues such as the University of Minnesota.
-Join the editorial staff of Inkstone, Northwestern's literary magazine and attend the Northwestern Christian Writer’s Conference.
+Students attend authors’ readings in venues off campus such as The Loft Literary Center or hear from special speakers at venues such as the University of Minnesota.
+Students also have the option to join the editorial staff of Inkstone, Northwestern's literary magazine.

-As an English major, you’ll be able to assist professors, tutor students in writing at the Writing Center, and participate in internships by writing promotional media for the department or with Northwestern’s grant writer.
+As an English major, students assist professors, tutor students at the Writing Center, and participate in internships by writing promotional media for the department or with Northwestern’s grant writers.

 Off campus, students have interned with Bethany House Publishers, Minnesota Public Radio, and Redleaf Press.
-Other internships emphasize literary outreach in Twin Cities organizations.
+Other internships emphasize literary outreach which brings the library to anyone facing barriers.

-Our alumni are accepted into graduate programs across the nation: Western Michigan University in Kalamazoo, University of Saint Thomas, University of Minnesota-Duluth, University of Arizona, Hollins, the University of Virginia, and the Iowa Writers' Workshop at the University of Iowa.
+Our alumni are accepted into graduate programs across the nation: Oxford in England, Western Michigan University in Kalamazoo, University of Saint Thomas, University of Minnesota-Duluth, University of Arizona, Hollins University in Virginia, the University of Virginia, and the Iowa Writers' Workshop at University of Iowa.